peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 : Location of specification or registration source

 Registration requests are to be recorded by IANA after Expert Review {{!RFC8126}}.
-The expert review should validate that the RRtype and Scheme do not conflict with any existing allocations.

 ## _dsync Underscore Name